Dilations of semigroups on von Neumann algebras and noncommutative $\mathrm{L}^p$-spaces: Dilations of semigroups on von Neumann algebras

 Now we can prove our first main result.
 We use a similar strategy to the one of Fendler \cite{Fen1}.
 However, the method of \cite{Fen1} does not apply identically to our context.
-We adapt instead some trick of the proof of \cite[Corollary 6.2]{AFM} using some results from the papers \cite{DLG1} and \cite{DLG2}. \begin{thm} let $M$ be a von Neumann algebra equipped with a normal faithful state $\phi$.
-Let $(T_t)_{t \geq 0}$ be a $w^*$-semigroup of factorizable $\phi$-Markov map on $M$.
+We will use some results from the papers \cite{DLG1} and \cite{DLG2}.

+\begin{thm} let $M$ be a von Neumann algebra equipped with a normal faithful state $\phi$.
+Let $(T_t)_{t \geq 0}$ be a weak* continuous semigroup of factorizable $\phi$-Markov map on $M$.
 Then the semigroup $(T_t)_{t \geq 0}$ is dilatable. \end{thm}